2020 Annenberg Lecture Series

 The Annenberg Leadership and Management Speaker Series is an integral part of Harvey Mudd College’s commitment to encouraging students to lead with integrity.
-Endowed through a generous gift from The Walter and Leonore Annenberg Fund for Leadership Development, this series brings to campus accomplished individuals who are recognized, world-class leaders in their fields of endeavor.
+Funded by the Annenberg Program Endowment for Leadership, this series brings to campus accomplished individuals who are recognized, world-class leaders in their fields of endeavor.
 The lectures provide an engaging forum for senior executives to address pertinent leadership issues and to share their insights with the Harvey Mudd community.

 Lectures include a complimentary lunch or dinner buffet and take place in the Green Room, Joseph B. Platt Campus Center.
 RSVP below for each talk you plan to attend.

 Principal Engineer, VMware, Inc.

 Joe Beda presents a series of tweet-sized thoughts that capture 20+ years of software career experiences.
 His view of programming, software, leadership and success have evolved as he has moved—in a nonlinear fashion—from entry-level programmer to manager to a founder who helped set strategy for a public company.